-The Gulf of Maine Research Institute (GMRI) had another successful year, continuing to deliver on core programs.
-The impact of COVID-19 on our business resulted in a 5% decrease in total expenses when compared to the previous twelve months.
+Gulf of Maine Research Institute (GMRI) had another successful year, continuing to deliver on core programs.

 GMRI programs are funded primarily by federal grants, foundation grants, and individual contributions.
-Revenue was down less than 1% when compared to the previous twelve months.
+Revenue was down less than 15% when compared to the previous twelve months largely due to investment losses because of market volatility.

 Fundraising and community relations activities are funded by unrestricted contributions.
 Most administrative costs are allocated as overhead to program and development costs, in compliance with federal cost guidelines.
 The balance of administrative expense is funded by income from administrative services contracted to our subsidiaries.

-Meanwhile, GMRI continues to grow its national and international reputation as a marine research institute, a leader in citizen science education, and a technical resource for the fishing industry.
+Meanwhile, GMRI continues to grow its national and international reputation as a marine research institute, a leader in community science education, and a technical resource for the fishing industry.

 GMRI and GMPinc audited financial statements are reported on a consolidated basis.